 The Chamber supports efforts to make needed changes to the tax code and has provided several constructive ideas with the assistance of tax experts within the Chamber.
 If Kentucky is going to truly compete, our tax code must be improved.
 Business leaders tell us the tax system is too complex and compliance is too costly.
-Numerous economic development experts say our code continues to create a competitive disadvantage because it punishes economic productivity.
-A shift from income- based taxes to consumption-based taxes can improve our competitive situation as long as these taxes are not levied on business-to-business services that would add another layer of costs to job creation since taxes significantly impact business decisions that lead to job creation and retention.
+Numerous economic development experts say our code continues to create a competitive disadvantage because it punishes economic productivity by being overly reliant on income and production-based taxes.
+A shift from income-based taxes to consumption-based taxes can improve our competitiveness, as long as these taxes are not levied on business-to-business services that would add another layer of costs to job creation, since taxes significantly impact business decisions that lead to job creation and retention.